nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enter keywords and requests to find a person
-2. AddressBook find a list of persons matching the keywords
+2. TrueRental find a list of persons matching the keywords

     Use case ends.